🖶

 Included in Models

-However, if any accounts were created for specific models, other than the active model, an informational message appears in the account list.
+However, if any accounts were created for specific models other than the active model, then an informational message appears in the account list.

-For this type of account, you only have access to the settings on the Basic Information panel.
+For this type of account, you only have access to the fields on the Basic Information panel.

 Account Sections